SushiiREZZ/Valorant-Instalocker/README.md

 # VALORANT Instalocker
 A VALORANT Instalocker with a clean GUI
+1. To open the program you need [WinRAR](https://www.win-rar.com/start.html?&L=1)
-1. Passwort on my Discord: @sushiirez
+2. Passwort on my Discord: @sushiirez

 <br>